-The paintings are Claude Monet's Camille Monet on a Bench in the Garden, Ivan Shishkin's Oaks, and a landscape by Isaac Levitan (not sure on the name).
+The paintings are Claude Monet’s Camille Monet on a Bench in the Garden, Ivan Shishkin’s Oaks, and a landscape by Isaac Levitan (not sure of the name).

 This mimics the way we see the world.
 When we focus on something, the surroundings blur and soften.
 You can try it now.
 Focus on something in front of you.
 What do the surrounding objects look like?
 Probably nothing but vague color shapes.

 The thing about painting is, that you get to decide what is in focus (and what is not).
 You control where the viewers should look.